abdelrhman-shawky/KAITECH_GP/README.md

 ## Support

-If you encounter any issues or have questions, please contact [Abdelrhman Shawky/abdelrhman.shawky156@gmail.com].
+If you encounter any issues or have questions, please contact Abdelrhman Shawky Ahmed via [LinkedIn](https://www.linkedin.com/in/abdelrhman-shawky-457712125/).

 ## License